billtrik/karma-fixture/README.md

 $ npm install karma-html2js-preprocessor --save-dev
 ```

-and then configure it Karma configuration to process all html and JSON files:
+and then configure Karma to load all html and JSON fixture files:

 ```javascript
 module.exports = function(config){